alevchuk/first-branch/README.md

 Currently this documentation and tooling will help your rename the "master" branch and occurrences of "master" in text.

-I try to add the handling of other terms this month...

 ## Renaming repository branch names